designstem/projects/biomimicry/index.md

 <div class="bottom">

 **Humility**
-Nature is THE master designer
+Nature is **the** master designer, e.g.
 Spider web vs. steel
 Abalone shell vs. Kevlar

 **Imitate, don’t duplicate**
-Be creative in your interpretation of natures lessons Understand why nature chose its solution
+Be creative in your interpretation of natures lessons.
+Understand why nature chose its solution.

 **Biodesign ≠ Sustainability**
-Be clear about your motives for applying Biodesign
+Be clear about your motives for applying biodesign.

-**Yet another argument for a multidisciplinary approach** The microscope is the designer’s new best friend Biologist+Designer > Many Designers
+**Yet another argument for a multidisciplinary approach** The microscope is the designer’s new best friend Biologist + Designer > Many Designers

 **Mimicry can be the first step towards creative thinking**

 **We are on the cusp of a great movement**
-An opportunity for all of us to play a part
+An opportunity for all of us to play a part!

 </div>